JohnBigeon/Teleinfo_electricity/README.md

 ````
 tail -2 /var/log/apache2/error.log
 ````

+### Fill the database with the data from teleinfo
-We need to complete informations of the database where the data will be send as mentioned here [ch2i.eu](https://community.ch2i.eu/topic/44/configuration-mysql)
+First, we need to complete informations of the database where the data will be send as mentioned here [ch2i.eu](https://community.ch2i.eu/topic/44/configuration-mysql)
+In the folder *teleinfo*
 ````
 nano teleinfo.conf
 ````